-This article is divided into two sections: First, we explain how to import TerrAvion geoTIFFs into SMS.
+This article is divided into two sections: First, we explain how to import TerrAvion GeoTIFF into SMS.
 Next, we will create a Variable Rate Application Map within SMS.

 File Import and Integration

-After you login into the TerrAvion Overview application, go to your farm and click on the field you want to export data from.
+After you log in to the TerrAvion Overview application, go to your farm and click on the field you want to export data from.
 Then, change the overlay to Vigor.
-Once you clicked on the field you wish to export, you should see the Download GeoTIFFbutton on the left hand side.
+Go to the 'MORE' tab at the bottom of the screen and download the GeoTIFF.

 Once you have that downloaded the GeoTIFF, open up Agleader’s SMS application and click on the Read File(s) icon on the toolbar.

-After, you should ensure that the .tiff file type is selected and the click Select Files(s) to Import… Now, SMS will generate a new popup for you to select the downloaded GeoTIFF TerrAvion file.
+After you should ensure that the .tiff file type is selected and then click Select Files(s) to Import Now, SMS will generate a new popup for you to select the downloaded GeoTIFF TerrAvion file.

 This step of the tutorial might differ depending on your situation.
 On the next screen, select No Clipping - Import Entire Image.
 The GeoTIFF that you downloaded from TerrAvion following these instructions, should only include the image for that specific field.

 Next, select Add to Management Hierarchy and press Finish.
-This options adds the selected map into the file tree.
+This option adds the selected map into the file tree.

 After you click finish, there will be a popup screen prompting you to properly categorize your field.
 You can also set the product type here in preparation for later steps.

 Once your file is imported, select your field on the left-hand sidebar file tree, and then click on the Analysis Wizard icon at the top of the toolbar.